Updated May 16, 2026§ For Kids

 Four drain accelerators stack on Jiobit Gen 3.
 Most owners trigger at least two of them daily without realizing it.

 Tight geofences.
-A 100-ft geofence around your front door triggers a ping every time the wearer crosses the boundary, which happens dozens of times during normal indoor-outdoor movement.
-Each ping consumes LTE radio cycles.
-We measured a Jiobit with a 100-ft geofence dropping 25-30% battery per day versus 12-15% with a 500-ft geofence under identical movement patterns.
+A narrow geofence around your front door can trigger a ping every time the wearer crosses the boundary during normal indoor-outdoor movement.
+Each ping consumes LTE radio cycles, so a tight geofence drains the battery faster than a wider one under the same movement patterns.

 Always-On BLE scanning.
 Jiobit’s BLE scanner detects when the device enters known WiFi/BLE zones (home, school).
 “Always On” mode keeps the radio active continuously.
 “Auto” mode lets the device sleep BLE when LTE coverage is strong and there are no nearby known beacons.

 Cold weather.
-Jiobit’s lithium-polymer cell loses 20-25% capacity below freezing.
-A Jiobit clipped to a backpack outside in winter sees 5-day battery life instead of 7.
+Jiobit’s lithium-polymer cell has less usable capacity in cold conditions.
 The drain isn’t immediate; it shows up as faster apparent depletion across the day.

 Four Jiobit Gen 3 drain accelerators stacked: tight geofences, 30s update interval, Always-On BLE, and cold weather